4finance/uptodate-gradle-plugin/README.md

 apply plugin: 'uptodate'
 ```

-And not you can run the plugin with
+And now you can run the plugin with
 ```
 gradle uptodate
 ```